animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 `java.io.Serializable`.

-So, when you set `pdx-read-serialized` to `true` on GemFire servers where the GemFire Functions (including Spring Data for GemFire Function-annotated POJO classes) are registered, then you may encounter surprising behavior when invoking the Function `Execution`.
+So, when you set `pdx-read-serialized` to `true` on GemFire servers where the GemFire Functions (including Spring Data for VMware GemFire Function-annotated POJO classes) are registered, then you may encounter surprising behavior when invoking the Function `Execution`.